MihaiCristianCondrea/Smart-Cleaner-for-Windows/docs/app-startup-troubleshooting.md

 ### Fix

-* Disable trimming for every configuration in `Smart Cleaner for Windows.csproj`.
+* Disable trimming for every configuration in `src/SmartCleanerForWindows/SmartCleanerForWindows.csproj`.
 * Rebuild and republish the MSIX package so that all WinUI runtime types remain in the bundle.

 ### Verification checklist